PieLabs/pie-docs/developing/custom-element.md

 It should be defined in an ES6 module which is included as the main entry point the package (see [Packaging](packaging.md))

+> The most basic definition of a Element module is an ES6 module (CommonJS is also supported).
+> For information on developing and building your Custom Element module with framework support see [Building Modules](building-modules.md)

 ```javascript
 export default class MyPie extends HTMLElement {